mimblewimble/docs/docs/getting-started/build.md

     grin server config
     ```

     This will generate a `grin-server.toml` file in the current directory.
-Running grin from a directory that contains `grin-server.toml` will use the values in that filem which will also be pre-configured to use the current directory for all of the node's data.
+Running grin from a directory that contains `grin-server.toml` will use the values in that file which will also be pre-configured to use the current directory for all of the node's data.

 ## Configuration